-Herbicide-specific BMPs have also been developed for use with acetochlor, alachlor, metolachlor and metribuzin.
+The metribuzin BMPs are companions to a set of core BMPs for use with all agricultural herbicides.
+Herbicide-specific BMPs have also been developed for use with acetochlor, alachlor, atrazine, and metolachlor.
 If you use any of these herbicides in the production of crops, be sure to consult each herbicide-specific BMP prior to applying these herbicides.
 State and federal law can require that the use of a pesticide be limited or curtailed due to the potential for adverse impacts on humans or the environment.

-Information about ATRAZINE
+Information about METRIBUZIN

-- Atrazine is a Restricted Use Pesticide that can only be purchased and applied by properly licensed or certified individuals.
-All pre-mixes and tank mixes containing atrazine are also Restricted Use Pesticides. - Atrazine can travel (seep or leach) through soil and can enter groundwater used as drinking water.
-Users are advised not to apply atrazine to sand and loamy sand soils where the water table (groundwater) is close to the surface and where these soils are very permeable.
-Atrazine and its breakdown products have been frequently detected in Minnesota groundwater beneath areas with coarse-textured soils. - Atrazine can also be lost to surface water through field runoff, and has been found at concentrations of concern in Minnesota surface waters.
-Atrazine is toxic to aquatic invertebrates, and runoff from treated areas may be hazardous to aquatic organisms in neighboring areas. - Atrazine is a photosynthesis inhibiting herbicide that manages weeds through a particular mode of action (chemistry).
+- Metribuzin can travel (seep or leach) through soil and contaminate groundwater which may be used as drinking water.
+Users are advised not to apply metribuzin where the water table (groundwater) is close to the surface and where the soils are very permeable i.e., well drained soils such as loamy sands.
+Metribuzin and its breakdown products have been frequently detected in Minnesota groundwater beneath areas with coarse-textured soils. - Metribuzin is a photosynthesis inhibiting herbicide that manages weeds through a particular mode of action (chemistry).
 When used in an Integrated Weed Management (IWM) Plan, its use should be considered jointly with other photosynthesis inhibiting herbicides.
 Use of herbicides with different modes of action (e.g., plant growth regulators, pigment inhibitors or sulfonylurea herbicides), alone or in tank mixes, may be desirable in an IWM Plan to effectively control weeds while protecting the environment.

-Certain soils, regions and watersheds are more vulnerable to losses of atrazine.
+Certain soils, regions and watersheds are more vulnerable to losses of metribuzin.
 Sensitive areas include those with highly permeable geologic material, highly erodible soils or seasonally high water tables (including areas with drain tiles).
 Note that portions of every Minnesota county may include one or more of these conditions.